birongliu/FinFlow/README.md

 ## Sprints
 - [x] Design and implement the Home Screen Layout
-- [x] Desiggn and implement the Receipts creation screen layout (renamed receipts to transactions)
+- [x] Design and implement the Receipts creation screen layout (renamed receipts to transactions)
 - [x] Persist transactions in local data storage
 - [x] Setup Outh2 using discord login

+## Bug encountered in the project
+- visual errors ie in the storyboard
+- data not displaying once updated (settings -> Overview view controller)